paolostivanin/Snoop-Guard/README.md

 * glib-2.0 (both)
 * alsa-lib (server)

+# Limitations
+* `ignore_apps` is applied only to the webcam check.
+I haven't found a way to determine by which application the mic is being used.
+Feel free to open a PR if you know how to do it :)
+* only one microphone is supported.
+Again, feel free to open a PR if you wanna improve it :)

 # LICENSE
 GPL 3.0 and above.
 Have a look at the LICENSE file for more information.